electricaio/web/README.md

 `npm run format` | Run Prettier to format you code `npm run build` | Build app to `/dist/`
-`npm run precommit` | Runs formatting, linting and tests to ensure the codebase is in a correct state **Note:** use `npm run precommit` before committing any changes.
+`npm run precommit` | Runs formatting, linting and tests to ensure the codebase is in a correct state

 ### Directory Structure

-Components - Reusable, simple, generic components (e.g buttons, fonts, and basic layout containers) Modules - Specific implementations of generic components.
+1. Components - Reusable, simple, generic components (e.g buttons, fonts, and basic layout containers)
+1. Modules - Specific implementations of generic components.
 Includes container components and connects to the redux store.
-Pages - Where all your pages go.
-Pages should be very plain and only contain a few sub-components that define your pages Redux - All actions and reducers.
+1. Pages - Where all your pages go.
+Pages should be very plain and only contain a few sub-components that define your pages
+1. Redux - All actions and reducers.
 The state tree is structured by context.
 For example `api-keys`, `connector-hub`, `auth`

 ### Component Library